Victoria University staff asked to donate salaries to save jobs

 "Taking collective responsibility for addressing the Covid challenge diminishes the burden that future generations of staff would otherwise have to carry on our behalf."

+But he noted that because annual leave would continue to accrue during the year, fresh annual leave entitlement would "quickly build up again".

+To mitigate this Guilford has proposed an extended Christmas closedown period from December 18 to January 11.

-Other measures included a recruitment hiring freeze, voluntary reassignment, reducing annual leave balances, an extended Christmas closedown, and voluntary "furloughs" or blocks of unpaid leave.
+Other measures included a recruitment hiring freeze, voluntary reassignment, voluntary "furloughs" or blocks of unpaid leave, voluntary temporary four-day or 4.5-day work weeks, and a voluntary early leaving programme

-The university's Senior Leadership Team has already taken a 20 per cent voluntary pay cut.
+Cost cutting measures which have already been taken include the university's Senior Leadership Team taking a 20 per cent voluntary pay cut, and hitting pause on elements of the capital expenditure programme.